This Ideal Height & Weight Chart is for

 The argument that “companies need that information so they can match dancers up with partners” simply doesn’t hold up.
 Do companies ask men to list how much weight they can press?
 No. And I’m sure there are plenty of men who have no idea.

 When dancers get into a rehearsal together, people are usually matched up for partnering sections based on height.
 If, you get a dancer in a role where the partnering doesn’t seem safe based on weight, you may need to make adjustments either to the choreography or the casting.

 When Artistic Directors watch dancers in auditions, shouldn’t they be able to decide based on watching a dancer dance if she’s a good fit for their company?

 Part of their consideration might in fact be body shape or size.
 However, that’s something one can assess based on looking at a dancer without knowing what shows up on her scale.

 Dancers are already required to wear a leotard and tights without anything else in most auditions.
 You’re exposed.
 There’s no hiding when you show up in that uniform.

-For dancers, here’s the best advice: Release the attachment to the number and ditch your scale.
+For dancers, here’s the best advice: release your attachment to the number, and ditch your scale.